Intersection Bodies of Polytopes: The Intersection Body of a Polytope is Semialgebraic

 \section{The Intersection Body of a Polytope is Semialgebraic}

 In convex geometry it is common to use functions in order to describe a convex body, i.e. a non-empty convex compact subset of $\R^d$.
 This can be done e.g. by the radial function.
+A more detailed introduction can be found in \cite{schneider}.

 \begin{definition} Given a convex body $K\subset \R^d$, the \emph{radial function} of $K$ is

 \end{definition} As a convention $\rho_K(0)$ is $\infty$ when $0\in K$ and it is $0$ otherwise.
 An immediate consequence of the definition is that $\rho_K(cx) = \frac{1}{c} \rho_K(x)$ for $c>0$.
 Therefore, we can equivalently define the radial function on the unit sphere $S^{d-1}$, and then extend to the whole space using the previously mentioned relation.
 Throughout this paper we will use the following convention: $x$ denotes a vector in $\R^d$ whereas $u$ denotes a vector in $S^{d-1}$.
 With the observation that we can restrict to the sphere, we define the intersection body of $K$ by its radial function, which is given by the volume of the intersections of $K$ with hyperplanes through the origin.